s9w/experimental_concurrency/readme.md

 ## Summary
 - Creating a thread is very costly compared to all other thread operations
-- Latencies for inter-thread communication is in the range of one or a few microseconds
+- Latencies for inter-thread communication via synchronization primitives is in the range of one or a few microseconds
-- Latencies for spinlocks is about an order of magnitude smaller
+- Latency of a spinlock is about an order of magnitude faster
 - All synchroniation primitives exhibited identical latency times in uncontended workload
 - Under contention, more specialized operations (atomics) performed better
 - If latencies are very important, be mindful of your CPU architecture